JakeWharton/jakewharton.com/_posts/2019-02-12-r8-optimization-string-constant-operations.md

 }
 ```

 R8's intermediate representation (IR) during compilation uses static single-assignment form (SSA) ([introduced in part 1 of the null analysis](/r8-optimization-null-data-flow-analysis-part-1/)) which allows it to trace the origin of local variables.
-Despite `startsWith` operating on a variable, that variable's origin can be traced to a string literal.
-The argument to `startsWith` is a string constant as well allowing the operation to be replaced with its result at compile-time.
+Despite `startsWith` operating on the variable `pattern`, that variable's origin can be traced to a string literal.
+The argument to `startsWith` is also a string constant allowing the operation to be replaced with its result at compile-time.

 ```diff
  String pattern = "*.example.com";